 The club has until 3 September 2020 to provide a response.

 — FA Spokesperson (@FAspokesperson) August 20, 2020

 The FA’s application of their rule E20 proves once and for all that English football’s rule-makers, and guardians of said rules, have a strict no pyro/no part rule that they are willing to enforce.
-The fact that Kiko Casilla can be seen cheering and brandishing a flare in case proven for the FA without the need for any further burden of proof.
+The fact that Kiko Casilla and others can be seen cheering and brandishing a flare in case proven for the FA without the need for any further burden of proof.

 They gave Leeds United until September 3rd to respond.
 Leeds responded straight away.
 They held their hand up, confessed they’d been naughty and accepted the FA charge without any whimpering or pleadings of being hard done by.